movlan/SEI-CC-7/work/w05/d2/mongoose-flights-lab-part-3.md

 	```
 	Be sure to pass both `flight` & `tickets` to the flight's `show` view so that they can be rendered.

-	Note that there's no reason to `populate` the `flight` property because in this case, you already have obtained the _flight_ using `findById`.
+	Note that there's no reason to `populate` the `flight` property because in this case, you already have obtained the _flight_ using `Flight.findById`.

-	For future reference, here's how to populate a _ticket's_ `flight` property:
+	For future reference though, here's how to populate a _ticket's_ `flight` property:

 	```js
 	Ticket.findById(req.params.id)